ripienaar/nats-roundtripper/README.md

  * Long running connections are used for microservices speeding up connection handling
  * NATS support canary deploys, gradual deploys and more (planned)

-Moving to NATS as a transport for microservices can be a big job, implementing a `http.RoundTripper` means your existing microservices can be hosted on nats with minimal changes.
+Moving to NATS as transport for microservices can be a big job, implementing a `http.RoundTripper` means your existing microservices can be hosted on nats with minimal changes.